maximealive/VFD-Parameter-Automation/README.md

   <img width="300" height="380" src="https://github.com/user-attachments/assets/35de1f4c-8ab4-415b-973a-017fcb451f84">
 </p>

+## Result

 ## Issues
-consider the logic of the relays, it depends if they have a dedicated power supply or not
+- Take into account the logic of the relays, it depends if they have a dedicated power supply or not
+- Arduino pins during the boot could go high/low, be carful about that to avoid unwanted behaviours
+- Switch bounce: https://docs.arduino.cc/built-in-examples/digital/Debounce/ (it's possible to achieve it hardware or software)

 ## ToDo
 1) Implements remote control using one or more of the following implementations:<br>